KarthikB-dev/konote/manual.md

 There are three main types of tasks - long term goals, projects, and quick todos.

+The main purpose of these tasks is to log todos that do not have a due date.

 ### Long term goals
 These are things like learning a new language, acquiring a new skill, or taking a course.